 The wide range of rental prices of course generally reflects the quality of both the park and the unit.
 They are also affected by location in the park.

 The average cost of a rental in a quality park is probably in the area of $2-3000 per month dugin peak season Jan-Mar.
-(Although there are more affordable examples in some smaller parks for as little as $1000 to $1500 a month).
+(Although there are more affordable examples in some much smaller parks with less facilities for as little as $1200 to $1500 a month).
 In addition to your rent you may have some utility costs including whatever telephone, television, and internet services you add.

 The term of the rental will probably impact the monthly cost.
 A shorter term can cost you more (per month) than taking the place for the whole season.
 Which month(s) being rented can also affect the cost.
 Jan-Mar is of course the most popular months and will be the most costly.
 (Many units only get those 3 months rented for the whole year)

 An 'affordable' way to 'try it out'